Third-sector railway

-In Japan, third-sector railways (第三セクター鉄道, dai-san sekutā tetsudō), sometimes translated as semi-public sector railways, are railways operated by a joint corporation that has been invested in by both public and private sectors, and which maintain a public–private partnership.
-These lines are most often operated by small companies owned by both a prefectural or municipal government and smaller private interests, who both invest in and manage the line.
-Third-sector lines are generally former lines of the JR Group – or, before 1987, Japanese National Railways (JNR) – that have been divested from the companies.
+In Japan, third-sector railways (第三セクター鉄道, dai-san sekutā tetsudō), sometimes translated as semi-public sector railways, are railways operated by corporations jointly financed by public and private interests.
+These companies are typically owned by a prefectural or municipal government together with private investors, with both public and private shareholders participating in management of the railway.
+Many third-sector railways were created to operate former JR Group or Japanese National Railways (JNR) lines that were unprofitable.